 However, finding dog-pickup bags was not extremely easy when we visited the island.
 The bags are only sold in pet-shops (not in supermarkets) and were out of stock everywhere when we tried to find them.
 So, it could be a good idea to stock up on bags when you find them.

 The people in Malta follow the on-leash law to a very large extent.
-You never see dogs off-leash in busy areas, and there are no stray dogs on the island.
+You won’t see dogs off-leash in busy areas, and there are no stray dogs on the island.

 Despite the law, locals often let their dogs free on the exciting waterfront.
 There one can find caves, calm little puddles in rock-cavities, newly washed ashore sponges, violently splashing sea-water, picnickers, joggers, people taking selfies with the blue sea as a back-drop and many more exciting things for dogs.